Horace Mann Educators (NYSE:HMN) Issues FY 2022 Earnings Guidance

 Horace Mann Educators (NYSE:HMN – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $2.15-$2.35 for the period, compared to the consensus EPS estimate of $2.15.
 The company issued revenue guidance of -.

-Several analysts recently weighed in on HMN shares.
-TheStreet cut Horace Mann Educators from a b- rating to a c rating in a report on Thursday, August 4th.
-Piper Sandler raised Horace Mann Educators from a neutral rating to an overweight rating and lifted their price target for the stock from $38.00 to $42.00 in a report on Friday, August 19th.
+Several brokerages have commented on HMN.
+TheStreet downgraded Horace Mann Educators from a b- rating to a c rating in a research note on Thursday, August 4th.
+Piper Sandler upgraded Horace Mann Educators from a neutral rating to an overweight rating and raised their target price for the stock from $38.00 to $42.00 in a research note on Friday, August 19th.

-In other news, EVP Matthew P. Sharpe sold 3,500 shares of the business’s stock in a transaction dated Friday, July 29th.
+In other Horace Mann Educators news, EVP Matthew P. Sharpe sold 3,500 shares of Horace Mann Educators stock in a transaction that occurred on Friday, July 29th.
 The stock was sold at an average price of $34.43, for a total value of $120,505.00.
 Following the transaction, the executive vice president now directly owns 74,386 shares of the company’s stock, valued at approximately $2,561,109.98.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 3.20% of the company’s stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders have sold 7,525 shares of company stock valued at $266,912 in the last ninety days.
+Company insiders own 3.20% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in HMN.
-Point72 Hong Kong Ltd bought a new stake in Horace Mann Educators during the 2nd quarter worth approximately $83,000.
-Captrust Financial Advisors increased its holdings in Horace Mann Educators by 37.9% during the 1st quarter.
-Captrust Financial Advisors now owns 3,882 shares of the insurance provider’s stock worth $162,000 after purchasing an additional 1,066 shares in the last quarter.
-APG Asset Management N.V. bought a new stake in Horace Mann Educators during the 1st quarter worth approximately $211,000.
-Eaton Vance Management increased its holdings in Horace Mann Educators by 50.2% during the 1st quarter.
-Eaton Vance Management now owns 5,781 shares of the insurance provider’s stock worth $242,000 after purchasing an additional 1,932 shares in the last quarter.
-Finally, Keeley Teton Advisors LLC bought a new stake in Horace Mann Educators during the 1st quarter worth approximately $251,000.
+Several hedge funds have recently made changes to their positions in HMN.
+Point72 Hong Kong Ltd bought a new stake in shares of Horace Mann Educators during the second quarter valued at approximately $83,000.
+Captrust Financial Advisors boosted its position in shares of Horace Mann Educators by 37.9% during the first quarter.
+Captrust Financial Advisors now owns 3,882 shares of the insurance provider’s stock valued at $162,000 after purchasing an additional 1,066 shares in the last quarter.
+APG Asset Management N.V. bought a new stake in shares of Horace Mann Educators during the first quarter valued at approximately $211,000.
+Eaton Vance Management boosted its position in shares of Horace Mann Educators by 50.2% during the first quarter.
+Eaton Vance Management now owns 5,781 shares of the insurance provider’s stock valued at $242,000 after purchasing an additional 1,932 shares in the last quarter.
+Finally, Keeley Teton Advisors LLC bought a new stake in shares of Horace Mann Educators during the first quarter valued at approximately $251,000.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as an insurance holding company in the United States.
 It operates in three segments: Property & Casualty, Life & Retirement, and Supplemental & Group Benefits.
 The company underwrites and markets personal lines of property and casualty insurance, including personal lines auto and property insurance products; supplemental insurance products, which include cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term, as well as indexed universal life insurance products.